KevinHzq/healthdb/README.md

 from database into R (i.e., local memory) without some filtering process.

-This package leverages `dbplyr`, particularly its ability to chain subqueries, in order to implement a common disease definition as a one-shot big query.
-Outputs are fully compatible with `dplyr` functions.
+This package leverages ‘dbplyr’, particularly its ability to chain subqueries, in order to implement a common disease definition as a one-shot big query.
+Outputs are fully compatible with ‘dplyr’ functions.

 Common disease definitions often are in the form of having n primary care/hospitalization/prescription records with some International